jyg007/grep11_contractgenerator/README.md

 ### Q4: What about your HSM ?
 1. Which domains are you using ?
 2. Set value for `HSMDOMAIN1` and `HSMDOMAIN2`
-3. Have your retrive your Host Key file ?
+3. Have your retrieved your Host Key file ?
 4. Set value for `MACHINE1_HKD_B24` and `MACHINE2_HKD_B24` as well as serial number `MACHINE1` and `MACHINE2`.
 you can use the `getHKD.sh` to help: